Beyond Redundancy: Toward Agile Resilience in Optical Networks to Overcome Unpredictable Disasters: Introduction

 Although extensive studies have explored resilience techniques such as redundancy in optical networks and replication in distributed systems, these approaches remain limited because they either rely on pre-provisioned resources or operate within a single provider or layer, making them insufficient for achieving full agile resilience against large-scale or unpredictable disasters.
 Research on ring protection for dense wavelength division multiplexing (DWDM) transport~\cite{ring_protection} has been conducted for many years and provides high resilience with very short switching times, while multi-layer recovery has also been studied extensively~\cite{multilayer_recovery}.
 However, both approaches depend on securing backup paths and equipment in advance, which works for predictable failures but is less effective for unforeseen situations.
 Similarly, considerable research on large-scale distributed service design has focused on commercial systems with embedded fault-tolerance mechanisms.
 The Google File System~\cite{ghemawat2003gfs}, for example, partitions files into chunks replicated across servers; in cloud environments, region replication establishes redundancy across geographically dispersed sites.
 Yet such methods usually assume users can access an alternative region after a large-scale disaster.
-Optical Spectrum as a Service (OSaaS) is a model that shares fiber among multiple operators~\cite{osaas}.
-It has been shown to optimize quality of transmission (QoT) using the channel-proving method; however, it is challenging to optimize line systems that degrade during disasters because the QoT optimization approach of OSaaS is based solely on bit error rate (BER) counts from transceivers.

 The contributions of this paper are as follows: \begin{itemize} \item We highlight that recent environmental shifts --- climatic changes, the evolution of communication services, and increasing geopolitical risks --- indicate the need for dynamic agility across multiple domains alongside traditional resilience (Sec.~\ref{sec:introduction}). \item Through an example recovery scenario, we identify the requirements and challenges of agile resilience (Sec.~\ref{sec:requirements-and-challenges}), introduce key enabling technologies for its realization (Sec.~\ref{sec:key-enablers}), and suggest several directions for future research (Sec.~\ref{sec:future-researches}). \item We conduct a proof-of-concept demonstration using a field-deployed transmission system spanning several hundred kilometers, showing the dynamic relocation of network and computing resources, thereby validating both the effectiveness of the key technologies and the feasibility of agile resilience (Sec.~\ref{sec:field-evaluations}). \end{itemize}